Liam Payne’s shocking death prompts outpouring of grief and questions

 (CNN) — More than an hour after sundown in Buenos Aires on Wednesday, a red van backed up to a side door of the four-star CasaSur Palermo Hotel to remove the body of former One Direction band member Liam Payne from the premises.

+Photos of Payne’s hotel room, released by Buenos Aires police, showed a smashed television.
+Authorities are now investigating the circumstances of his death and conducting an autopsy, Alberto Crescenti, head of the state emergency medical system, told Todo Noticias.

+“We are heartbroken.
+Liam will forever live in our hearts and we’ll remember him for his kind, funny and brave soul,” Payne’s family said in a statement to CNN.
+“We are supporting each other the best we can as a family and ask for privacy and space at this awful time.”

-With hordes of onlookers and press assembled on the street outside the hotel, the fire department van was parked as close to the exit door as possible, seemingly to prevent others from viewing the scene as responders worked.
+With hordes of onlookers and press assembled on the street outside the hotel, a fire department van parked as close to the exit door as possible, seemingly to prevent others from viewing the scene as responders worked.
 In death, Payne was afforded privacy he was rarely given in life.

 Together, it turned out, they were a sensation.

-Note: This story has been updated with additional information.
-CNN’s Mauricio Torres, Stefano Pozzebon and Edward Szekeres contributed reporting.